Team

 Having a passion for increasing Representation for Black creatives in the Fashion Industry, Randy recently co-founded the philanthropic organization Creatives Want Change.
 CWC is dedicated to the talent cultivation of Young Black Creatives, linking them to Pre-College Training at some of the top Fashion Universities in the United States.

-Matthew Kane is co-founder of Creatives Want Change and oversees design of Men's and Women's Knits at Club Monaco.
+Matthew Kane is co-founder of Creatives Want Change and the Director of Men’s Merchandising at Club Monaco.
 A graduate of Vassar College and FIT, he began his career launching apparel for British heritage brand Hunter Boot prior to joining Club Monaco seven years ago.
 In 2010, Matthew joined co-founder Joe Medved in establishing the Joe's Blackbook Foundation, culminating in over $200,000 in scholarships given to undergraduate design students since its inception.
 Since 2018, Matthew has run the New York City Marathon on behalf of Mount Sinai's Adolescent Health Center, raising over $20,000 to provide health care free of charge to young people in New York City.

 Joe Medved is the Founder of Joe’s Blackbook.
 Joe’s Blackbook is the leading executive search firm in Fashion, Retail and Technology.
 In addition to executive search we connect our community in other ways through collaborations, our salons and sessions.